pavelFaraday/Wordpress-Backend-Cheatsheet/50-FSE_block_themes.md

 ## **What is Full Site Editing (FSE)?**

-**Full Site Editing (FSE)** is a collection of tools and features in WordPress that allow users to design and customize every part of a website—header, footer, sidebars, templates, and more—directly within the WordPress block editor (Gutenberg).
-It eliminates the need for switching between multiple settings and external editors.
+**Full Site Editing (FSE)** is a collection of tools and features in WordPress that allow users to **design and customize every part of a website—header, footer, sidebars, templates, and more—directly within the WordPress block editor (Gutenberg).
+It eliminates the need for switching between multiple settings and external editors.**

 ### **Purpose of Full Site Editing**
-- **Empower Users:** FSE simplifies the process of building and customizing a website, enabling non-technical users to create professional designs.
+- **Empower Users:** FSE simplifies the process of building and customizing a website, enabling non-technical users to create professional designs❗️
-- **Streamline Workflows:** Reduces reliance on external page builders or additional plugins.
+- **Streamline Workflows:** Reduces reliance on external page builders or additional plugins❗️
-- **Unify Design Tools:** Provides a consistent editing experience for all parts of the website.
+- **Unify Design Tools:** Provides a consistent editing experience for all parts of the website❗️

 ---